Key Information for Transition

 Therefore, as part of your child’s learning opportunities at John Colet School we want to provide access to chromebooks for your students, that enable them to enrich and extend their learning both in and out of school by allowing them access to a wide range of electronic learning materials at all times.
 We have a 1:1 device programme to achieve this objective.
 The principles of the programme are as follows:

 1. The school sources and supplies suitable chromebooks for all students wishing to join the programme.

 2. Parents pay a monthly amount to join the programme providing their child(ren) with a dedicated chromebook

-3. The package includes theft and accidental damage cover and extended warranty, accessed through school, to provide peace of mind should anything happen to the chromebook.
+3. The package includes theft and accidental damage cover, accessed through school, to provide peace of mind should anything happen to the chromebook.

 4. At the end of the payment term the chromebook belongs to the parent at no additional cost.